jeremyendratno/My-Portfolio/README.md

 # Covid Calendar
 Covid Calendar is a calendar feature for lodging app.

-Covid Calendar is a project from Fusion.
+Covid Calendar is a project from Fusions Visual.
 A 2 man project that i worked on with my partner.
 This app is made fully with SwiftUI to build a functional calendar that take customer date information for lodging.

 Respository Link: Not Available <br>
 Publication: Not Available